bansalboy/vaccination_slot/Readme.md

     python cowin.py

 Run the above command on Command line(Terminal).
 Enter the details (PINCODE and Date ) after the execution.
+Script will check the slots available for next seven days(from date mentioned by you).

 **How to Read Result ?**